Kriyszig/magpie/README.md

 Displays the content of the dataframe on the terminal.

 * getStr - If set to true, will return the evaluated display string instead of the terminal output
-* maxSize - Override termianal size [Dynaimically detecting terminal size isn't implemented yet]
+* maxSize - Override terminal size [Dynamically detecting terminal size isn't implemented yet]

 Usage: